Machine Learning Research: Cost-Aware Tracker Blocking in Firefox: Index

 Going deeper

-The full paper and the slide deck I presented to the Privacy team on 2026-04-29 are both on GitHub.
+The slide deck I presented to the Privacy team on 2026-04-29 covers the headline results.
 The four articles below cover the project in depth:

 The new-tab widget that consumes the model’s output is documented separately under Privacy Metrics Widget: the redesigned component, the metrics service that aggregates predictions, the top-trackers database, and the anti-tracking database flush logic.